benjymous/annotations/sandman/sandman.40.md

   The Lilim are more traditionally identified with succubi, demons that have sex with men as they dream and so drain them.

+  The story of Lilith and the Lilim is further expanded upon in Mike Carey's _Lucifer_ spin-off.

 ### Page 17

 > [marginThumb] ![page 17](thumbnails/sandman.40/page17.jpg)